CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 *
   **manage_users - Managing users and groups (system administration)**

   Allows to access all users and groups in MWDB.
 Rules described in *Who is who?* don't apply to users with that permission.
 Enables user to create new user accounts, new groups and change their capabilities and membership.
+Allows to manage attribute keys, define new ones, delete and set the group permissions for them.

 *
   **share_queried_objects - Query for all objects in system**